 Science and nature

 Montréal's hands-on science and nature museums let curious young minds explore our endlessly fascinating world.
-The Space for Life museums take kids from digging in the dirt all the way into the furthest reaches of space: roam the outdoor spaces and greenhouse of the Montréal Botanical Garden to learn more about the variety of plant-life in Québec, Canada and the tropics and see what the universe is really made of in exhibitions and immersive films at the Rio Tinto Alcan Planetarium (the Biodome, famed for its multi-ecosystem atmosphere, re-opens in 2020 after an extensive renovation).
-The Montréal Science Centre is a must for interactive educational entertainment, from its STEM-centric creativity labs to giant-screen adventures in the IMAX® TELUS Cinema.
-Under the geodesic dome of the Biosphère, Environment Museum in Parc Jean-Drapeau, learn more about protecting the environment in kid-friendly exhibitions, workshops and tours.
-And explore Québec's indigenous animal species indoors and outdoors at the Ecomuseum Zoo, where you'll spot bears, otters, wolves, hawks, caribou and more creatures all year round.
+The Space for Life museums take kids from digging in the dirt all the way into the furthest reaches of space: roam the outdoor spaces of the Montréal Botanical Garden to learn more about the variety of plant-life in Québec, Canada and the tropics (currently free for ages 17 and under), and see what the universe is really made of in exhibitions and immersive films at the Rio Tinto Alcan Planetarium.
+(The Insectarium and the Biodôme, famed for its multi-ecosystem atmosphere, re-open in 2021 after extensive renovations).
+The Montréal Science Centre is a must for educational entertainment and giant-screen adventures at its IMAX® TELUS Theatre.
+And discovere Québec's indigenous animal species outdoors at the Ecomuseum Zoo, where you'll spot bears, otters, wolves, hawks, caribou and more creatures all year round.

 Art and culture

-In the heart of the historic Golden Square Mile in downtown Montréal, the Montreal Museum of Fine Arts masterfully curates its collections exhibitions and hosts a roster of high-quality international exhibitions.
-Those major exhibitions are free for kids 12 and under, while the museum's collections are free for anyone 30 and under, as are Saturday and Sunday family activities, including art workshops for preschoolers and their parents, themed workshops for kids to explore the museum's exhibitions, musical activities and family films during the Montréal International Children's Film Festival.
-Close by in the Quartier des spectacles, the Musée d’art contemporain de Montréal focuses on contemporary art from Canada and around the world in its themed collection exhibitions and in temporary major exhibitions that shed further light on well-known artists.
-The MAC is free for kids 12 and under and features Family Sundays hands-on workshops and interactive tours led by energetic staff.
+In the heart of the historic Golden Square Mile in downtown Montréal, the Montreal Museum of Fine Arts masterfully curates its collections exhibitions and hosts a roster of high-quality international exhibitions – the current major exhibition Paris in the Days of Post-Impressionism: Signac and the Indépendants is currently free to those 20 and under, while the museum's collections and activities are temporarily on hold.
+Close by in the Quartier des spectacles, the Musée d’art contemporain de Montréal (MAC) focuses on contemporary art from Canada and around the world in its themed collection exhibitions and in temporary major exhibitions that shed further light on well-known artists.
+The MAC is free for kids 12 and under.

 Archaeology and natural history

 An expert in creating educational exhibitions and activities for kids – and their parents! – the Pointe-à-Callière, Montréal Archaeology and History Complex, in Old Montréal, takes us back to Montréal's very beginnings in multimedia exhibitions and lets kids play on the high seas in Pirates or privateers?, experience a simulated archaeological dig in an Archaeo-Adventure workshop, and even explore a (clean) sewer dating back to the 1830s.
-On the McGill University campus, you'll find a real hidden gem in the Redpath Museum, especially for kids who love dinosaurs and whales.
-The Redpath features skeletons, fossils and life-like preservations of beasts big and small, long-gone and still roaming the earth, as well as local geological collections and archaeological material from ancient Egypt.
-Every weekend, the museum hosts a variety of science and archaeology workshops and tours for kids and families.
 And the Musée de Lachine lets kids step inside its 17th-century buildings and takes families on a fur-trading adventure through New France.

 Local and global history